ImpedanCEI/SWAN_tutorial/README.md

 pip install ipyparallel==9.0.1
 pip install mpi4py
 ```
-To work with Wakis on Swan in an elegant editor setup, navigate to the outer wakis folder (this folder was cloned previously from Git) with $cd wakis$ and go:
+To work with Wakis on Swan in an elegant editor setup, navigate to the outer wakis folder (this folder was cloned previously from Git) with $\textbf{cd wakis}$ and go:
 ```bash
 pip install -e .
 ```
+Ops!
+Issues with importing the `pip install`-ed packages in the EOS have been experienced in this editor mode on Swan.
+Same applies to importing modules in the wakis package such as SolverFIT3D, even when navigating the system path with sys.append().
+However, these issues only occured when running notebooks located outside the Wakis root directory.

 [gallery_url]:https://cern.ch/swanserver/cgi-bin/go?projurl=https://github.com/ImpedanCEI/SWAN_tutorial.git